Holoscope: Open and Lightweight Telescope & Honeypot Platform

 \subsection{\sysname{} traffic profile}

-We analyse traffic collected by \sysname{} sensors from Jul 2025 to Oct 2025.
-During this period, some sensors hosted active and passive responders in two different address ranges, referred to as ``Responder $X$" and ``Darknet $X$".
+We analyse traffic collected by \sysname{} sensors from July 2025 to October 2025.
+During this period, some sensors hosted at the same time both active and passive experiments, we refer to them as ``Responder $X$" and ``Darknet $X$".
 We examine traffic in terms of: (i) temporal evolution, (ii) sender similarity, and (iii) targeted destination ports.